edentibebu/NamespaceGUI/README.md

 Functionality Features:
-New namespace creation with an interface that will cover most-used command-line arguments Displaying current namespaces and their associated privileges Editing existing namespaces (user-id, group-id mappings) Add processes to existing namespaces
+New namespace creation with an interface that will cover most-used command-line arguments Creating veth devices and linking them between two namespaces Displaying current namespaces and their devices
+Port forwarding
-Removing namespaces
+Monitoring additions/deletions of namespaces made outside GUI Removing namespaces

 Security Features:
-Check if privileges are being edited via command line while GUI is open The GUI can only be accessed by users with root/sudo access.
+Check if namespaces are modified via command line while GUI is open The GUI access differs based users' permissions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>